fukawi2/xsbup/README.md

 work often run a free version in their (Home)Lab.

-XenServer itself has no automated backup tools, and there are limited third-party backup tools that match the free offerring of the XenServer platform.
+XenServer itself has no automated backup tools, and there are limited third-party backup tools that match the free offering of the XenServer platform.

 This script has been developed for use in these small-scale deployments so we